matsest/bicep-deploy-whatif-without-write-demo/README.md

 #### Azure

-To set up the environment in your Azure subscription open a terminal locally and run:
+To set up the environment in your Azure subscription open a terminal locally and run to deploy the [prereqs Bicep file](./bicep/prereqs/main.bicep):

 ```pwsh
 Connect-AzAccount # Select the correct subscription after logging in